 I hope this begins to help weed through the difficulties associated with finding an agent and understanding your coverage.
 In our next article, we will discuss the fine print.
 This includes the terms and conditions and how they affect your insurance coverage when you live on a boat.

 Laura Lindstrom-Croop has worked as a Claims Adjuster and as an Insurance Agent for over 35 years.
 She brings a unique perspective to the insurance business as a liveaboard cruising sailor with an Atlantic crossing and over 20,000 miles under her keel over the last 12 years.
 Her current cruising grounds are from New England to Trinidad.
 Laura currently works for Legacy Underwriters in St. Petersburg, FL, an independent broker that specializes in marine coverages.
-If you have questions you’d like Laura to address in future posts, leave a comment below or email her at email@example.com.Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
-Learn more.
+If you have questions you’d like Laura to address in future posts, leave a comment below or email her at email@example.com.Learn more.